0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Research/SATC 2026/Keynotes/Keynote 1 - GenAI for Chip Design and Security, A Look Into the Future.md

 - ECE Department Chair at University of Florida
 ```

+# Abstract

+Designing functionally correct, high-performance, and provably secure system-on-chips (SoCs) has become a strategic imperative for modern computing infrastructure.
+However, escalating complexity, heterogeneous integration, and evolving security threats are pushing traditional design and verification methodologies beyond their practical limits.
+The emergence of large language models (LLMs) offers a transformative opportunity for SoC automation.
+Beyond code generation, LLMs enable architectural reasoning, specification refinement, vulnerability analysis, and design-space exploration.
+Yet chip design is inherently multidisciplinary and iterative, requiring more than a single monolithic model.
+An agentic paradigm-where specialized AI agents collaborate within a coordinated framework-enables modular reasoning, cross-layer verification, and adaptive security validation across the SoC lifecycle.
+This keynote introduces a multi-agent intelligent assistant system designed to automate and augment SoC design and security verification.
+By integrating synthesis, threat modeling, formal reasoning, runtime monitoring, and hardware-software co-verification, this framework moves us toward self-optimizing, security-aware, and continuously verified siliconredefining how next-generation microelectronic systems are conceived, built, and trusted.
 # Introduction: GenAI as a New Frontier

 ## Gen AI Market - 2024